-\section{Filter Processes and Martingale Representation}
+\section{Filter processes and martingale representation}

-The goal of this section is to establish a martingale representation theorem for the filter process of the hidden regime-switching process $I=(I(t))_{t\geq0}$ given the partial market information $\FxM$ defined by \eqref{eq:marketinforhatF}.
-This result will serve as an important building block to simplify our risk-sensitive portfolio optimization problem, which will be elaborated with more details in the next section.
+The goal of this section is to establish a martingale representation theorem for the filter process of the hidden regime-switching process $I=(I(t))_{t\geq0}$ given the partial information $\FxM$ defined by \eqref{eq:marketinforhatF}.
+This result can simplify our risk-sensitive portfolio optimization problem, which will be elaborated in the next section.